pierremarc/futil/README.md

 A go generator for what I used to find convenient containers in other languages.

 As everybody else, after a tour of go, I just looked for the missing chapter on generics...
 Then if somenone had worked on a result/either type.
 There are plenty actually.
-The only problem I had with all of them was that they shortcircuit the type system with empty interfaces.
+The only problem I had with all of them was that they shortcircuit the type system with empty interfaces or have a style of If/Get which wasn't of my taste, or both.

 So here are my 2 cents after a week with go.
 It's crazy slow to compile, definetly not idiomatic, but it was fun to write.
 And if someone wants to play with it, they're more than welcome.